 One of the great things about Dynamics 365 CRM is its use of universal programming languages like HTML, Java, and the .NET framework.
 Salesforce on the other hand employs its own proprietary language, known as Apex.
 While Dynamics 365 users can customize the CRM as needed, customization is limited in Salesforce.
 And, as you’ve likely already found out if you’re using Salesforce, trying to find an Apex developer is both difficult and expensive.

 That brings us to our next topic: hidden costs.
 As a matter of fact, Salesforce has something of a reputation for hidden costs.
 Many of its add-on features--each of which costs something extra--are available as built-in features with Dynamics 365 CRM.
 Those that aren’t are usually cheaper via the Dynamics 365 platform.
-As an example, 1 GB of Salesforce storage can cost $250, while Dynamics charges closer to $10.
+As an example, 1 GB of additional Salesforce data storage can cost $250, while Dynamics charges closer to $40.

 Microsoft Dynamics 365 CRM can be deployed according to your needs, either through multi-tenant Software-as-a-Service (SaaS)/cloud hosting, private hosting, or on-premise hosting.
 Meanwhile, Salesforce only offers SaaS/cloud hosting.
 Depending on your organization, you may not be able to risk sending sensitive customer data over the internet.
 The need for additional security may mean that on-premise deployment is the only way to go, and Salesforce doesn’t offer this option.